 If you are a current holder of The Platinum Card® from American Express, American Express® Gold Card or American Express® Green Card*, you are probably scrambling to earn more Membership Rewards points.

 Transfer bonuses are one of the best ways of squeezing more value out of your Membership Rewards points.
 Amex regularly offers transfer bonuses on its site and is a little more generous with these offers than some competing rewards programs.
-If you transfer your points to the right airline or hotel partner at the right moment, you can potentially get an up to 40% boost on the value of your points.
+If you transfer your points to the right airline or hotel partner at the right moment, you can potentially get up to a 40% boost on the value of your points.

 Read on to learn how transfer bonuses work and how to get the most value out of them.